 The College is committed to providing regular communications and updates to the Brookdale community as information becomes available.

 The College has opportunities for face-to-face, online, remote, and hybrid classes.

-The decision to expand services (on-campus activities, opening up regional sites, and class offerings) will be based upon the below guidelines.
+The decision to expand services will be based upon the below guidelines.

 Returning classes to remote instruction and closing of campus will also follow guidance issued from local, state, and federal public health authorities, including: